iAnonymous3000/google-hardening-guide/README.md

 - Use 2SV for account logins on new devices
 - Do not use SMS 2FA for accounts with sensitive information
 - Print and store backup verification codes
+- Consider app-based authentication options like Google Prompt or authenticator apps

 ### Security Keys

-- Use hardware keys (e.g., YubiKey, Google Titan) for robust 2FA, offering better protection against phishing compared to other 2FA methods.
+- Use hardware keys (e.g., YubiKey, Google Titan) for robust 2FA, offering better protection against phishing than other 2FA methods.

 [🔝 Back to Top](#securing-your-google-account)